-2 Cost of Living source: The Self-Sufficiency Standard for Wisconsin 2019 by Diana M. Pearce, PhD, Director, Center for Women's Welfare, University of Washington School of Social Work, Prepared for the Wisconsin Department of Workforce Development, May 2019, for family of four with two adults and two school-aged children.
+1 Cost of Living Source: The Self-Sufficiency Standard for Wisconsin 2022 by Diana M. Pierce, PhD, Director, Center for Women's welfare, University of Washington School of Social Work, Prepared for the Wisconsin Department of Workforce Development, for a family of four with two adults and two school-aged children.